ogechukwu1/SCA_LAGOS/wild rydes workshop/README.md

 ![](./images/1.png)

-AWS CLOUD9 IDE
+__AWS CLOUD9 IDE__

-AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
-It includes a code editor, debugger, and terminal.
-Cloud9 comes pre-packaged with essential tools for popular programming languages and the AWS Command Line Interface (CLI) pre-installed so you don’t need to install files or configure your laptop for this workshop.
+AWS Cloud9 is a cloud-based integrated development environment (IDE) that you can use directly from your browser.
+It provides a code editor, debugger, and terminal, making it easy to write, run, and debug your code.
+Cloud9 comes with pre-installed tools for popular programming languages and the AWS Command Line Interface (CLI), so you don't need to install or configure anything on your laptop.

-Your Cloud9 environment will have access to the same AWS resources as the user with which you logged into the AWS Management Console.
-We strongly recommend using Cloud9 to complete this workshop.
+Your Cloud9 environment will have the same access to AWS resources as your AWS Management Console user.
+It's recommended to use Cloud9 for this workshop to ensure a seamless setup and integration with AWS services.

-Take a few minutes now and setup your Cloud9 development environment.
-Cloud9 works best with Chrome or Firefox, not Safari.
-It cannot be used from a tablet.
+To get started, set up your Cloud9 environment now.
+Note that Cloud9 works best with Chrome or Firefox browsers and is not compatible with tablets or Safari.

 __Starting AWS Cloud9__